StudioEtrange/go-basher/README.md

 ## Working on go-basher code source

-If you wish to work on go-basher itself, you'll first need Go installed on your machine (version 1.9+ is required).
+If you wish to work on go-basher itself, **you'll first need Go installed** on your machine (version 1.9+ is required).

 see https://golang.org/

 ### Install development env

+You need to have Go (version 1.9+ is required).
 You need to have gnu make.

 NOTE : When using Makefile, it will take care of `GOPATH` variable and tree folders organization by creating correct symbolic link.
 So you can just clone this project anywhere.
 And not in any particular folder nor any specific `GOPATH` folder.